 Since there’s no one left alive to judge me, I might as well admit to sneaking around after Captain later that day, hoping my companion would have to swap out masks to change filters or maybe even take the coat off for a second...
 What?
 It’s not like I’ve got anything better to do!

 I don’t know why I’m so defensive about this.
 Manners don’t really apply when society consists of three grubby people, less than half of whom would be considered sane.
 Besides, the G-Directorate courts ruled privacy an “ARCHAIC NOTION COUNTER TO THE GREATER GOOD” decades before things went bad.
 I was only being a Good citizen.

 Still, I know got too far into trying to figure this out because of what happened last night.
 I’ll never forget what my radiation-marinated brain concocted while I tried to sleep.
 What I saw when the mask finally came off in my dream was horrible beyond words.

 I woke up screaming, and of course Pilot came scurrying over.

-“IS THE DIRECTORATE TICKLING YOUR BRAINSPACES WITH TASTY SLEEP ADVENTURES?
+“IS THE GOODLYGEEK TICKLING YOUR BRAINSPACES WITH TASTY SLEEP ADVENTURES?
 MY BROKEN TIARA DOESN’T GIVE ME ANY GOOD ONES ANYMORE!
 NOW I JUST GET BOTHERSOME ERROR MESSAGES, FLOPPING ALL OVER MY EYES!”